SCBB-LAB/p-TAREF/README.md

 2.Installing:

-Extract p-TAREF on your local system migrate to Dependencies directory.
+Extract p-TAREF on your local system migrate to extracted directory.

 3.p-TAREF execution: